JavaScript is required

 The behavioural challenge

 During the COVID-19 pandemic, Victorians needed to understand what they needed to do when they were exposed to COVID-19.
-Complex and changing rules around different types of exposure sites and whether one was a close contact or not, made it hard for people to sort through the information to find the parts that were relevant to them.
+Complex and changing rules around different types of exposure sites and whether one was a close contact or not, made it hard for people to sort through the information to find what was relevant to them.

 We know that processing information is effortful, so when presented with too much information there is a tendency to switch off (we call this experiencing “cognitive overload”).
 Particularly during a stressful time (such as believing they might have been exposed to COVID-19), people need simplified and tailored information so they can find what they need to know quickly and easily, and ensure they get the support they need to stay safe.